react-loadable/revised/README.md

 There are several changes in this package compared to the origin.

+- Support webpack 5, and also previous versions.
 - Support newer webpack by loading assets from chunk groups, instead of from chunks.
 - Support preload, prefetch assets.
 - Filter hot update assets by default.
 This can be changed by setting the options.